Spartak-Mamiev/Spartak-dev-website/README.md

 # Spartak-dev-website

-My first attempt to build a website ofr myself
+My first attempt to build a website for myself